Football beat Ohio University 20-3 on Saturday, September 6, 2014, in Lexington's Commonwealth Stadium.

 Two-year starter at safety ...
-Will participate in non-contact drills druing the spring but will not be in contact situations while recovering from a shoulder injury ...
+Counted on for leadership in the secondary ...
+Expected to be ready to go in August after sitting out the spring while recovering from a shoulder injury ...
 His outstanding athleticism helped him earn playing time as a true freshman ...
 Also has good size and has added approximately 20 pounds since his arrival ...
 Has played in 32 games, starting 21.